Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 Visit the Rijksmuseum virtually –

-- You can move either by using the arrow keys on the keyboard or by clicking on the arrows in the picture.
+• You can move either by using the arrow keys on your keyboard or by clicking on the arrows in the image.

 Enjoy your tour